- 10 Questions for Financial Services when considering CyberSecurity Solutions

 e) Nothing that we’re aware of

-Requirement 6 - data classification: If you have compliance obligations around handling any type of protected data, solutions must have the ability to allow for the classification and indexing of protected data points (preferably in an automated way), and the ability to manage data retention.
+Requirement 6 – data classification: If you have compliance obligations around handling any type of protected data, solutions must have the ability to allow for the classification and indexing of protected data points (preferably in an automated way), and the ability to manage data retention.
 This can be found in cloud platforms with built-in Identity and Access Management (IAM), Content Delivery Network (CDN) providers, or bespoke data classification and consent management tools.
-To fully comply with privacy regulations like GDPR or CCPA, organizations need to ensure that proper notices are displayed, consent is given and prove the relation to the consent with the user as well as archiving or destroying that information by aging it out or allowing for removal requests from users to be processed.
+To fully comply with privacy regulations like GDPR or CCPA, organisations need to ensure that proper notices are displayed, consent is given and prove the relation to the consent with the user as well as archiving or destroying that information by aging it out or allowing for removal requests from users to be processed.

 a) It would be dealt with – we have a complete (and tested) mitigation and recovery strategy